 Getting rid of cockroaches is a six-step process.
 To do a thorough job, I recommend purchasing the Insect Buster.

 Getting rid of gnats is relatively easy.
-Follow the guidelines in Why do I have Gnats in my Plants, including using the Insect Buster to spread a non-toxic pest control powder on the top soil of your plants.
+Follow the guidelines in Why do I have Gnats in my Plants, including using the Insect Buster to spread Dust to Dust, a superb alternative to diatomaceous earth, on the top soil of your plants.

 Getting rid of silverfish should not bear much difficulty.
-Use the Insect Buster, filled with food-grade diatomaceous earth or another non-toxic pest control powder in the area where you have seen silverfish activity.
+Use the Insect Buster, filled with Dust to Dust, in the area where you have seen silverfish activity.
 Also, use Six Feet Under, a non-toxic kill-on-contact spray, to kill one immediately.